-Steeped in natural beauty, cultural colors, and historical attraction, Pakistan is blessed with tons of attractions across the whole land.
+Steeped in natural beauty, cultural colors, and historical attractions, Pakistan is blessed with tons of attractions across the whole land.
 It will not be wrong if we say that Pakistan is heaven for history lovers, nature lovers, culture lovers, and so on.
 This land of love has attractions for every kind of person.
 They are so many in number that it becomes practically impossible to decide from where to start.
-To ease your this problem we compiled this short article to list for you, so you enjoy your trip to Pakistan.
+To ease this problem we compiled this short article to list for you, so you enjoy your trip to Pakistan.

 Best Places to visit in Pakistan:

 Here is a list of some of the most beautiful and best places to visit in Pakistan.